Dual D-Brane Actions in Nonrelativistic String Theory

 The paper is organized as follows.
 In \S \ref{sec:D-branes in NRST}, we construct the bosonic part of the worldvolume action describing D-branes in nonrelativistic string theory coupled to string Newton-Cartan geometry, Kalb-Ramond, dialton, $U(1)$ gauge and RR potential background fields.
 In \S \ref{sec:s-duality}, we study S-duality transformations of various D$p$-branes by dualizing the worldvolume $U(1)$ gauge field.
 In \S \ref{sec:T-duality}, we extend the previous works on T-duality transformations in nonrelativistic string theory to include RR potentials.
+In particular, we realize in \S\ref{sec:lltd} a novel double-scaling limit to derive the Buscher rules associated with the longitudinal lightlike T-duality transformation that relate nonrelativistic string theory to NCOS.
 In \S \ref{sec:conclusions}, we conclude our paper.
 In Appendix \ref{app:dpbpbncg}, we construct the D$p$-brane action coupled to $p$-brane Newton-Cartan geometry.~\footnote{The D2-brane action that arises as a three-brane limit of relativistic D2-brane action has been formulated in \cite{Kluson:2019uza} by dimensionally reducing the nonrelativistic M2-brane action along a transverse direction.
 Moreover, it is also shown in \cite{Kluson:2019uza} that a double dimensional reduction in a longitudinal spatial direction of nonrelativistic M2-brane gives rise to the Nambu-Goto action describing nonrelativistic strings in string Newton-Cartan geometry, which arises in the $p$-brane limit of relativistic string theory.
-See relevant discussions in Appendix \ref{app:dpbpbncg} and \S\ref{sec:drm2}, respectively.} In Appendix \ref{app:stbr}, we provide an extra check for the Buscher rules derived in \S\ref{sec:T-duality}.
+See relevant discussions in Appendix \ref{app:dpbpbncg} and \S\ref{sec:drm2}, respectively.} In Appendix \ref{app:stbr}, we provide an extra check using a symmetry argument for the Buscher rules derived in \S\ref{sec:T-duality}.